 Hi, I’m Carlo Cruz and welcome to my blog.
-This blog chronicles my journey as I search for meaning, pursue spiritual, intellectual, and creative growth, and seek answers on how to live a life of contribution.
+This blog chronicles my journey as I strive to live a life of faith and contribution.

 What you’ll find here

-Every day (or almost every day), I write and draw my ideas about Life, Work, Art, and Faith.
-By sharing the lessons I learn, I also wish to help you in your own journey to self-discovery.
-Or, at least make your journey a little bit lighter through my drawings.
+Every day (or almost every day), I write and draw my ideas and reflections about my journey with God.
+By sharing the lessons I learn, I also wish to help you in your own journey, or at least make it a little bit lighter through my drawings.

-Occasionally, I also write long-form posts that (I hope) can change the way you think, transform your life, and help you in making a difference.
+Occasionally, I also write long-form posts that (I hope) can strengthen your faith, transform your life, and help you in making a difference.

 Let this blog be your everyday companion in your journey.